hashicorp/nomad/contributing/architecture-eval-triggers.md

 an unstable state with frequent changes.

-Consider the following example where a node running 1 system job and 2 service jobs missing its heartbeat and is marked lost.
+Consider the following example where a node running 1 system job and 2 service jobs misses its heartbeat and is marked lost.
 The Evaluation for the system job is successfully planned.
-One of the system jobs no longer meets constraints.
-The other system job is successfully scheduled but the resulting plan is rejected because the scheduler has fallen behind in raft replication.
+One of the service jobs no longer meets constraints.
+The other service job is successfully scheduled but the resulting plan is rejected because the scheduler has fallen behind in raft replication.
 A total of 6 Evaluations are created.